Introduction to Philosophy

 • Ability intuition: the claim that if you know then your true belief is down to your cognitive abilities in some important way.

-• skeptical hypotheses: these are scenarios which are indistinguishable from normal life, but where one is radically in error.
-One of these scenarios that we looked at was the brain-in-a-bat hypothesis
+• Skeptical hypotheses: these are scenarios which are indistinguishable from normal life, but where one is radically in error.
+One of these scenarios that we looked at was the brain-in-a-vat hypothesis

 • Radical skepticism: the view that we know very little.
 In particular we know very little, if anything, about a world that is external to us. in it's strongest form, skepticism, radical skepticism says that knowledge is impossible